• Link to Facebook

 Sea Cliff Bridge

 Continuing on, we rode onto the Sea Cliff Bridge and along the coastline.
-The 665 metre long Sea Cliff Bridge is a highlight along the Grand Pacific Drive – an award-winning drive which takes is a 140 kilometres worth of coastal scenery from the Royal National Park, Loftus down to Nowra.
+The 665 metre long Sea Cliff Bridge is a highlight along the Grand Pacific Drive – an award-winning drive which takes is a 140 kilometres worth of coastal scenery from the Royal National Park – Loftus down to Nowra.

 Bulli Pass

 Next, they rode north up the Bulli Pass.
-The original Throsby track, which lay less than a kilometre to the south of today’s Bulli Pass road, was used from 1815 to 1844.
-In 1867 today’s Bulli Pass was built, the maximum grade on Bulli Pass is 14.6 per cent.
+The original Throsby track, which lies less than a kilometre to the south of today’s Bulli Pass road, was used from 1815 to 1844.
+In 1867, when today’s Bulli Pass was built, the maximum grade on Bulli Pass is 14.6 per cent.
 Wheeled vehicles began using the road in 1863.

 Sublime Point Lookout

 At the top is Sublime Point Lookout which offers 180 degree views over the sea, the rainforest and the 17 beaches that span the coastline to Wollongong.
-Sydney’s Southern Spectacular trike tour is a unique and fun ride!

 Princes Highway